 How Many Bitcoins Have Been Mined So Far?

-Current data shows that 19.1 million bitcoins have been mined to date.
-However, of that amount, it is estimated that between 3-4 million bitcoins have been lost forever.
+Current data from CoinMarketCap shows that 19.38 million bitcoins have been mined to date.
+However, of that amount, it’s likely that millions of bitcoins have been lost forever.

 Many people have lost their private keys or seed phrases that gave them access to their crypto wallets that stored bitcoin.
 They are now irretrievable.

-Others such as Satoshi Nakomoto, the creator of bitcoin, are believed to hold as much as 1 million bitcoin.
+Others, such as Satoshi Nakomoto, the pseudonym for the creator of bitcoin, are believed to hold as much as 1 million bitcoin.
 This anonymous person has not published any communication since 2010 and many presume the famed character has passed away.

 Do All Cryptocurrencies Have Capped Supplies?

-For example, some cryptocurrencies such as Ethereum have no limit to their token supply.
-The Ethereum network chose to put a cap of 25% — or 19 million ETH per year — can be produced on its blockchain.
+For example, ethereum has no limit on its token supply.
+However, the Ethereum network put a cap of 25% — or 19 million ETH per year — on the ethereum that can be produced on its blockchain.

-FAQHere are some common questions people ask about the number of bitcoin and their features.
+FAQHere are some common questions people ask about bitcoin.

 - How many bitcoins are left?